kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 But something else struck Sol even more.
 The progression of ideas was not reflected in the words.
 In logic, one starts with a proposition and ends with a conclusion or inference.
 The _ascent_ of successive words seemed a better expression of this logical progression from thinking to being.

 He also wanted to emphasize the theme with a gradual whitening or blackening of the colours of the words.
 That would emphasize the idea of a progression.
-But as always, colours were  finicky, context-sensitive bunch.
+But as always, colours were a finicky, context-sensitive bunch.
 Background, foreground, and contrast would hold the final say.
 After experimenting for half a day, Sol settled on the logo shown below:

 ![Logo: the second cut]({attach}images/secondcut.svg){ width=60% }

 He stared at this version long and hard and felt satisfied, but not fully.
 There was a nagging sense of incompleteness hanging over the logo like a pall of smoke.
 He wanted to go back and start all over again, but his deadline was fast looming.
 He could make small changes, but could never hope to start over.

-He sat down with a sigh and relaxed into a particularly worn out but comfy bean-bag.
+He sat down with a sigh and relaxed into a particularly worn out but comfy beanbag.
 It had been his muse when he sought inspiration.
 His refuge when he sought solace.
-His fortress when wanted to concentrate.
+His fortress when he needed protection.
 His alter-ego when he wished to bounce thoughts or simply slide into hypnagogia.

 After a half hour of rest, he saw what was needed.
 Some form of balance on either side of the centre line that dissected he logo into two, left and right.
-He fiddled with the keyboard on the computer and finally settled on his third, and possible, final cut, shown below:
+He fiddled with the keyboard on the computer and finally settled on his third, and possibly final cut, shown below:

 ![Logo: the third cut]({attach}images/thirdcut.svg){ width=60% }